Soil contamination by heavy metals: what is the impact?

 Contamination of groundwater near contaminated soil

-When an area is contaminated by heavy metals, the impacts can extend far beyond the boundaries of one property.
-Heavy metals can seep down through the soil and contaminate the groundwater and nearby watercourses.
+When an area is contaminated by heavy metals, the impact can extend far beyond the boundaries of one property.
+Heavy metals can seep down through the soil and contaminate the groundwater and nearby waterways.

 When water from precipitation or snowmelt penetrates contaminated soil, it can pick up trace elements of dissolved heavy metals.
 The contaminated water then seeps down through the soil to the groundwater that flows into the area’s drainage basin.
 The severity of this phenomenon varies depending on the characteristics of the soil (permeability, acidity, etc.) and the types of heavy metals present.